Skip to Content

 London Easter activities

-While the weather is improving and the sun is (hopefully) shining, you will still need to bring some layers out with you for these outdoor London Easter activities.
+While the weather is improving and the sun is (hopefully) shining, you will still need to bring some layers for these outdoor London Easter activities.

 The weather in London during this time of year can be quite changeable, with a mix of sunny days and rain showers.